yzy1996/Artificial-Intelligence/1-Machine-Learning/7-Generative-Models/3D/README.md

 # Introduction

+> Problem

+Modeling a real scene from captured images and reproducing its appearance under novel conditions.

+recover scene geometry and reflectance

+surface reconstruction

+> Related technology

+3D reconstruction & inverse rendering

+> new break

+combines neural scene representations with classical ray marching - a volume rendering approach that is naturally differentiable

+- implicit model
+- explicit model

 The problem of learning discriminative 3D models from 2D images

 3D properties such as camera viewpoint or object pose